jeffreytse/jekyll-spaceship/README.md

 <br>

-A Jekyll plugin to provide powerful supports for table, mathjax, plantuml, youtube, vimeo, dailymotion, etc.
+A Jekyll plugin to provide powerful supports for table, mathjax, plantuml, emoji, youtube, vimeo, dailymotion, etc.

 ## Table of Contents